paritytech/substrate/bin/utils/subkey/README.md

 ```

 ---
-☠️ DO NT RE-USE ANY OF THE INFORMATION (seed and secrets) FROM THIS PAGE ☠️.
+☠️ DO NT RE-USE ANY OF THE SEEDS AND SECRETS FROM THIS PAGE ☠️.

 You can read more about security and risks in [SECURITY.md](./SECURITY.md) and in the [Polkadot Wiki](https://wiki.polkadot.network/docs/learn-account-generation).